Bristol Palin: Relationships and children

 That month, Palin and her son began living in a condo she had purchased in Anchorage, where she was working at a dermatologist's office and taking business courses at a community college.
 In July 2010, Palin and Johnston announced that they had reunited and were again engaged, but less than three weeks later, they ended their second engagement.
 The couple reached an agreement giving primary custody to Palin, and visitation rights and child support responsibility to Johnston.

 On March 13, 2015, Palin announced she had become engaged to Dakota Meyer, a former Marine and Medal of Honor recipient.
 According to Bristol's blog, she first met Meyer in 2014 while filming Amazing America with her mother Sarah Palin in Alaska.
 On May 18, 2015, Palin's mother announced that the wedding planned for later in the week had been called off.

 On June 25, 2015, Palin announced she was pregnant with her second child, and that the father was Meyer.
 In the announcement she stated the news would come as "a huge disappointment" to her friends and family but said she did not want any sympathy or lectures.
-Three days later she said that the pregnancy was "not the ideal situation" but was "planned."
+Three days later she said that the pregnancy was "not the ideal situation" but was "planned".
 She said she would not consider abortion and her pregnancy was not in conflict with her work for the Candie's Foundation.
 She gave birth to a daughter in December 2015.
 In June 2016, Palin and Meyer married.
 In December 2016, Palin announced that she was expecting her third child, the second with Meyer.
 In 2017, she gave birth to a daughter.

 On February 13, 2018, Palin and Meyer announced their separation and that Meyer had filed for divorce.
 Palin and Meyer battled on social media during the divorce.
 Meyer at one point shared a screenshot that Palin had sent to Sam Boyd (a motocross rider on the MTV reality show Nitro Circus), in which Palin called Meyer a coward, and said he did not deserve his Medal of Honor.
 On August 1, 2018, Palin confirmed that her divorce from Meyer had been finalized.

 Political views

-Homosexuality

-In May 2012, Palin criticized then President Obama's decision to support gay marriage.
+In May 2012, Palin criticized then-President Obama's decision to support gay marriage.

-In December 2013, she spoke out in defense of Duck Dynasty star Phil Robertson following his disagreement with homosexuality based on his religious beliefs.
+In December 2013, she spoke out in defense of Duck Dynasty star Phil Robertson following his negative remarks about homosexuality, saying the LGBT community needs to "learn how to respect others' opinions and not just jump to the conclusion that everyone who doesn't support homosexuality and gay marriage is homophobic".

-Denali–Mount McKinley naming dispute

 Palin opposed the 2015 name change from Mount McKinley to Denali.
-In a blog post, Palin wrote that "I’ve never called the mountain Denali .. and neither does anyone I know."
+In a blog post, Palin wrote that "I've never called the mountain Denali .. and neither does anyone I know."
 Following her blog post, it was reported that her mother used the name Denali during her farewell speech when resigning from the governorship of Alaska.